 - Although guidance is provided for arterial streets, these are under State jurisdiction.
-Values presented in this table are consistent with the Blueprint for Urban Design (BUD).
-For detailed design recommendations on US 101 and US 20, the identified urban contexts for Newport are provided in the appendix and the BUD is publicly available. - 2.
+Values presented in this table are consistent with ODOT's urban design guidancethe Blueprint for Urban Design (BUD).
+For detailed design recommendations on US 101 and US 20, the identified urban contexts for Newport are provided in the appendix and ODOT's urban design guidance the BUD is publicly available. - 2.
 For use along low volume local streets in residential areas only.
+Yield streets are an option for new streets, while shared streets are an option for existing streets.
 Requires intermittent on-street parking on at least one side to allow for vehicle queuing and passing opportunities.
-For blocks of no more than 300 ft. in length, and with fire access roads at both ends, a 16 ft. width may apply to local streets that carry fewer than 500 vehicles per day, or a 12 ft. width may apply to local streets that carry fewer than 150 vehicles per day.
+For blocks of no more than 300 ft. in length, and with fire access roads at both ends, a 16 ft. width may apply to local streets that carry fewer than 500 vehicles per day, or a 12 ft. width may apply to local streets that carry fewer than 500 vehicles per day.
 For blocks longer than 300 feet, this also requires 30 ft. long pullouts/no parking zones every 150 ft. to allow for 20 ft. wide clear areas or 26 ft. wide clear areas near fire hydrants. - 3.
 11 ft. travel lanes are preferred for most urban contexts within Newport.
-11 ft. travel lanes are standard for central business district areas in the BUD.
+11 ft. travel lanes are standard for central business district areas in ODOT's urban design guidancethe BUD.
 Adjustments may be required for freight reduction review routes.
 Final lane width recommendations are subject to review and approval by ODOT. - 4.
 Travel lanes widths of 11-12 ft. are required along designated local truck routes. - 5.
 A minimum 8-ft.-wide pedestrian refuge should be provided at marked crossings.
-Otherwise, a median can be reduced to a minimum of 4 ft. at midblock locations that are more than 150 ft. from an arterial (i.e., US 101 and US 20), before widening at intersections for left-turn lanes (where required or needed). - 6.
-The BUD recommends a 14 ft. lane for speeds above 40 mph.
+Otherwise, a median can be reduced to a minimum of 4 ft. at midblock locations that are more than 150 ft. from an arterial (i.e., US 101 and US 20), before widening at intersections for left-turn lanes (where required or needed). - The ODOT's urban design guidanceBUD recommends a 14 ft. lane for speeds above 40 mph.
 Final lane width recommendations are subject to review and approval by ODOT. - Center turn lane required at and within 150 ft. of intersections with arterials (i.e., US 101 and US 20).
 Otherwise, it is optional and should be used to facilitate turning movements and/or street crossings; minimum 8-ft-wide median required where refuge is needed for pedestrian/bicycle street crossings. - 8.
 On-street parking is preferred along all City streets where block spacing, and system connectivity standards are met.
 An 8 ft. width is required in most areas, with a 7 ft. width only allowed along local streets in residential areas.
 Local yield/shared streets require intermittent on-street parking on at least one side to allow for vehicle queuing and passing opportunities, with an 8 ft. width required when on only one side, and 7 ft. width allowed when on both sides.
 Shoulders totaling 8 ft. in collective width may also be provided in lieu of parking.